EnricLedo/EnricLedo/README.md

-### Hi there I’m Enric Ledo 👋 Before exploring my GitHub profile, feel free to visit my personal website:
+### Hi there!
+I’m Enric Ledo 👋 Before exploring my GitHub profile, I recommend you take a look at my personal website:
 <a href="https://enricledo.com">
   <span>enricledo.com</span>
 </a>